karlwhelan62/blockchain-crowdfunding/docs/proposal-v2/README.md

 ### Background

-> where the ideas came from?
+> Where did the ideas come from?

 ### Achievements